+'''

 /cms/install/bin/abcadm -k

+'''

 - 2. Make sure the baud rate is consistent with the modem connected on-site and the modem and console at the remote site. - 3.
-If there is a baud rate inconsistency on-site, reconfigure the machine with the appropriate baud rate for the modem with the following command:
+On T5120/T5220 systems, if there is a baud rate inconsistency on-site, reconfigure the machine with the appropriate baud rate for the modem with the following command: